 In this paper, we propose a novel approach for the decomposition of high-level technical requirements to management operations.
 A key feature of the proposed approach resides in the functionality of a NBI that automatically associates HLRs to network management functions.
 We developed a prototype implementation of the proposed approach and demonstrated its functionality based on three use cases.
-We showed that with our solution, new technical requirements can be translated to new network configurations in the order of a few seconds, thus enabling the management of network functionality and services in short timescales.
-Our approach is simple; all components of the architecture were implemented with less than ~ 1000 lines of code.
-In addition, it is lightweight; it relies on simple mapping procedures with the time-complexity being constant with the number of services and management functions.
-Finally, technical requirements are represented in a simple form so that the communication overhead towards both the NBI and the network management system is small.
+We showed that with our solution, new technical requirements can be translated to new network configurations in the order of few seconds, as such enabling management of network functionality and services in short timescales.
+Our approach is simple - all components of the architecture were implemented with less than ~ 1000 lines of code.
+In addition, it is lightweight.
+It relies on simple mapping procedures with the time-complexity being constant with the number of services and management functions.
+Finally, it uses simple forms to represent technical requirements so that the communication overhead towards both the NBI and the network management system is small, and as such, does not consume substantial amount of resources.
 In the future, we plan to extend this work by taking into account other use case scenarios, in particular security management and network monitoring, and apply the solution to realistic network topologies.